How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 charlie

-- No setup — No need to install jq, write a Python script, or open a code editor.
+- No setup — You don't need to install jq, write a Python script, or open a code editor.
 Paste, configure, extract.

-- Configurable output — The depth, key inclusion, and type filters on wtools.com let you tailor the output to your exact needs without writing custom logic.
+- Configurable output — The depth, key inclusion, and type filters let you shape the output to what you actually need without writing custom logic.

-- Handles complexity — Deeply nested JSON with mixed arrays and objects is parsed correctly regardless of structure depth.
+- Handles complexity — Deeply nested JSON with mixed arrays and objects gets parsed correctly regardless of how deep the structure goes.

-- Instant feedback — You see results immediately, which makes it ideal for quick inspections during debugging or data review.
+- Instant results — Output shows up immediately, which makes it good for quick inspections during debugging or data review.

-- Privacy-friendly — Processing happens in the browser, so your data is not stored on a server.
+- Runs in the browser — Processing happens client-side, so your data doesn't get sent to or stored on a server.

-If your CMS stores articles as JSON (common with headless CMS platforms), extracting all text values gives you a quick way to review content without navigating the admin interface.
-You can pull every title, body paragraph, and meta description into a flat list for proofreading or SEO review.
+If your CMS stores articles as JSON (common with headless CMS platforms), extracting all text values gives you a fast way to review content without clicking through the admin interface.
+Pull every title, body paragraph, and meta description into a flat list for proofreading or SEO review.

-When debugging an API, you often care about the message strings — error descriptions, status labels, user-facing text — not the structural scaffolding.
-Extracting text lets you focus on what the API is actually saying.
+When you're debugging an API, you usually care about the message strings — error descriptions, status labels, user-facing text — not the structural scaffolding around them.
+Extracting just the text lets you focus on what the API is actually telling you.

-During migrations between systems, JSON exports often contain text that needs to be verified against the source.
-Extracting all strings from both the source and destination payloads and comparing them side by side is faster than diffing raw JSON.
+During migrations between systems, JSON exports often have text that needs to be verified against the source.
+Pulling all strings from both the source and destination payloads and comparing them side by side is faster than diffing raw JSON.

-Extracting all text values from an API response or database export makes it easier to spot personally identifiable information — names, emails, phone numbers — that might need to be redacted before sharing the data.
+Extracting all text values from an API response or database export makes it easier to spot personally identifiable information — names, emails, phone numbers — that might need to be redacted before you share the data.

 FAQ